sencha/code-guidelines/Readable_JavaScript.md

 Variables should be given meaningful names, so that the intended purpose and functionality of the variables is clear (while also concise).
 Avoid single letter names; the lone exception to this rule would be an iterator.

-    // bad, easy to confuse with number 1 var l = group.length;
+    // bad, too short.
+Not descriptive and easy to confuse with number "1" var l = group.length;

-    // good
+    // bad, variable name is unnecessarily long var mainClassConfigVariableSectionOneRefreshInterval = 5000;

-    var len = group.length;
+    // good, variable name is concise yet still meaningful var len = group.length;

     // iterators are an exception
     var i;
     for (i = 0; i < len; i++) {}

-Use one *var* declaration when creating multiple variables because it is easier to read.
+Use one `var` declaration when creating multiple variables because it is easier to read.
 Sencha recommends declaring each variable assignment on a new line; declare unassigned variables last, though these can be on the same line.